 License a house in multiple occupation

-If you rent out a property as a house in multiple occupation (HMO), you may need a licence from us.
+If you rent out a property as a house in multiple occupation (HMO), you may need a licence from us if there are five or more persons from two or more households.
 A fee is payable with the application and is based on a property consisting of five lettings.
 Details of the fees that must accompany the application are given below.
 Guidance on the standards for HMO's is also provided.

 What is an HMO?